bubbly853/ribbon2helmsman/ribbon2/Readme.md

 # Ribbon2 Database

-**📝Notice:** This guide assumes the supported distros of Rocky Linux (Rocky) or Oracle Linux (OL) 9.4 or higher.
-It should also work with RHEL 9.4 or higher, if subscriptions and repositories are properly set up.
-We reccomend Rocky or Oracle Linux 10.0 or higher for security.
+**📝Notice:** This guide assumes the supported distros of Rocky Linux (Rocky) or Oracle Linux (OL) 10.0 or higher.
+It should also work with RHEL 10.0 or higher.

 **📝Notice:** This guide assumes the default DB name of ribbon2.
 You are welcome to add environment based prefixes like -prod or -pprd.
 Make sure to append this anywhere you'd list the database name.